jerrelllzw/move-sg/README.md

 - Toggle four layers independently — **parks**, **park connectors**, **basketball courts** and **swimming pools** — each drawn in its own colour and shape.
-- Set where "near you" means: type a **6-digit postal code** or hit **use my location**.
+- Set where "near you" means: search by **postal code, street or place name** (with live suggestions as you type) or hit **use my location**.
 A pin drops at that point and the sidebar re-ranks every place by distance from it.
 - Open any place for its **Google rating, review count and address**, plus a link out to Google Maps.
 - Switch between **light and dark** themes — it follows your system setting and